iCliniq Logo

 What Are the Signs and Symptoms of a Cancerous Mole?

-• Asymmetry - Asymmetrical shapes of the moles like irregular shapes.
-When the mole is cut into two halves, it generally has asymmetrical or different-looking halves.
+• Asymmetry - Asymmetrical shapes of the moles, like irregular shapes.
+When a mole is cut in half, the halves are generally asymmetrical or different-looking.

 • Border - The borders of the cancerous moles are not smooth.
 They are generally irregularly shaped with scalloped borders.

-• Color - Cancerous moles generally have an uneven distribution of colors like brown, black, grey, white, etc.
+• Color - Cancerous moles generally have an uneven distribution of colors, such as brown, black, grey, or white.

-• Diameter - The diameter of the cancerous moles will be greater than a normal mole.
+• Diameter - The diameter of the cancerous moles will be greater than that of a normal mole.
 They have a diameter above 6 millimeters.

 • Evolving - A cancerous mole is constantly evolving.
 Changes will be seen in the moles' shape, size, color, and borders.
 They can also be associated with new symptoms like itching or bleeding.